0x00Jeff/BetterGetProcAddress/README.md

 note that I'm using mingw-gcc, if that's not the case for you, you might need to provide some struct declarations such as the PEB, instead of including winternl.h

+also note that this is just a POC that only parses ntdll exports, shouldn't be hard to generalize it tho

-also shoutout to hyper and base64
+lastly shoutout to hyper and base64